typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 The following options can be used in addition to relevant [TypeDoc options](https://typedoc.org/options/) (please note that TypeDoc options specific to the HTML theme will be ignored).

-### File output and content organization
+### File output and content organization options

 - **`--outputFileStrategy`**<br>
   Determines how output files are generated.
-Allowed values `modules` (all symbols hoisted to a single modules file) or `members` (each symbol exported to a seperate file).
-Default value `members`.
+Allowed values `modules` (all symbols hoisted to a single modules file) or `members` (each symbol exported to a seperate file as per HTML theme).
+Default to `members`.
-- **`--entryDocument`**<br>
-  The file name of the entry document.
-Default value `README.md`.
 - **`--includeFileNumberPrefixes`**<br>
   Prefixes generated files and folders with number prefixes.
-This is useful for auto sidebar generation.
+This is useful for implementations that support auto sidebar generation.
 Defaults to `false`.
+- **`--entryFileName`**<br>
+  The file name of the entry page. `README.md` is recognised when browsing folders on repos and Wikis, while using `index.md` makes the behavior more in line with documentation sites.
+Defaults to `README.md`.
+- **`--skipIndexPage`**<br>
+  Skips generation of API index page.
+Note the index page can be inserted into the readme page using the `$TYPEDOC_INDEX` placeholder key.
+Ignored if no readme resolved.
+Defaults to `false`.
+- **`--indexPageTitle`**<br>
+  The title of API index page.
+Defaults to the project name.
 - **`--excludeGroups`**<br>
   By default members are grouped by kind (eg Classes, Functions etc).
 This option excludes such groupings so all members are rendered and sorted at the same level.
 Defaults to `false`.

-Please see [File output and content organization](./docs/file-output-options.md) for further documentation.
+Please see [File output and content organization options](./docs/file-output-options.md) for further documentation.

 ### UI options